1956 Tour de France: Aftermath

 The cycling fans had not been happy to see unknown Walkowiak win the race, and he was not cheered for when the race finished in the Parc des Princes.
 Walkowiak was considered an unworthy winner, and never again was able to repeat such a win.
 His name entered the French language in the phrase "á la Walko", which means "won by an undeserving or unknown rider".

-The press gave many reasons for Walkowiak's victory: the French national team had had internal problems, Gaul and Bahamontes had been occupied with the mountains classification and Ockers with the team classification.
+The press gave many reasons for Walkowiak's victory: the France national team had had internal problems, Gaul and Bahamontes had been occupied with the mountains classification and Ockers with the team classification.

 Not all considered him unworthy; Five-time Tour winner Bernard Hinault praised his win saying: There are people who say that Walkowiak should not have won the Tour.
 They should have been on that Tour!
 He took the jersey, he lost it and he regained it.
 He was not a thief.
 The Tour is not a gift.

 Walkowiak was unhappy about how the people reacted to his Tour win, and for many years did not want to discuss it.

 The French team manager Marcel Bidot later criticized Darrigade for not helping Bauvin in the last stages; he thought that with the help of Darrigade, Bauvin might have been able to win back the 85 seconds on Walkowiak and win the race.

 This was the final Tour for Belgian rider Stan Ockers, who died in a tragic accident during a track race just a few months after this Tour ended.
 Of the ten Tours held after World War II, Ockers had entered eight, finished all in the top ten each time except in 1948 when he finished 11th.
 Ockers had won the points classification in 1955 and 1956.